Is this service safe and legitimate?

 Our doctors may find that it is not medically appropriate to provide you with a prescription for treatment.
 If this happens the doctor will let you know via your Patient Record and we will issue a refund immediately to the card you used to pay.
 It may take up to three working days for the refund to appear in your bank account.

-How long will it take for my prescription to arrive?
+How long will it take for me to receive my prescription?

-I have lost my prescription, can you issue another script?
+I have lost my postal paper prescription, can you issue another script?

 Our doctors are able to issue a new prescription but we charge the standard €25 fee for this service as the doctor will need to review your patient record.